 Best Newcomer: Cayton Children's Museum

 The colorful and fun-filled 21,000-square-foot Cayton Children’s Museum opened on the third floor of Santa Monica Place in the summer of 2019.
 Kids can scramble their way through the Courage Climber, a mesh web of ropes suspended from the ceiling; jump into To the Rescue! (a ball pit with a recycled Coast Guard rescue boat in the middle); marvel at the Rube-Goldberg-inspired All Systems Go!
 Ball Machine, climb aboard a fire truck, get creative in the art studio and so much more.

-Admission: $14 for adults and children; free for infants 12 months; free for members
+Admission: $14 for adults and children; free for infants under 12 months

 395 Santa Monica Pl.